Sara-Tucker/python-notes/django/views.md

 Views encapsulate the logic responsible for processing a user’s request and return the response.

+In Django, web pages and other content are delivered by views.
+Each view is represented by a simple Python function (or method, in the case of class-based views).
+Django will choose a view by examining the part of the requested URL after the domain name.

 A view is a function responsible for rendering a page.

 <br>